SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

-While, you could convert a Cart3d model (a simple triangulation) to another format like Nastran, you would need to map the geometry/result quantity of interest (e.g., Mach Number) to something like Pressure.
+While, you could convert a Cart3d model (a simple triangulation) to another format like Nastran, you would need to map the geometry/result quantity of interest (e.g., Mach Number) to something like pressure.
 That's unintuitive and also requires writing an ill-defined format converter.
 It's nice to load it natively as you can also automatically create other quantities (e.g., the bounding CFD box, free edges).